 Step 1: Evaluate the reasons.

 Lenders are usually ready to explain why your loan application was not approved.
-Some of the most common reasons for loan rejection are poor credit score, limited or no credit, too much debt, and insufficient income.
+Some of the most common reasons for loan rejection are poor credit scores, limited or no credit, too much debt, and insufficient income.
 If your loan was not approved for one or more of these issues, address them before you apply once again.

 Step 2: Put yourself in the lender’s shoes.

 Analyze the lender’s point of view and find out what it is that the lender is looking for.
 Get a free copy of your credit report and check for red flags in your credit.
 If you were denied a loan based on correctible issues, make sure you correct them.
-For example if you do not meet the minimum income requirement, try to apply through loan programs meant for low or moderate income borrowers.
+For example, if you do not meet the minimum income requirement, try to apply through loan programs meant for low or moderate-income borrowers.
 If your credit score is low, try to improve it by paying off some of your debts before you reapply.

 Step 3: Consider other strategies.

 If you’re applying for a mortgage or auto loan, making a larger down payment may help you get approved.
-Similarly, for a business loan using collateral may improve your chances of approval.
+Similarly, a business loan using collateral may improve your chances of approval.
 To get approved for a personal loan you can try getting a co-signer.
 These simple strategies can save you from rejection once again.
 More importantly, if one lender rejects your application, it doesn’t mean every other lender would do the same.
 Lenders have different approval standards, and you may stand a chance of being approved by another lender.
 So, also consider applying elsewhere.